oelin/midjourney-client/README.md

 ## API

 The API is super simple; just enter your prompt and `await` for the generated image URLs.
+One image is returned by default.

 ```js
 await midjourney('a painting of a ginger cat.')